-Laboratory of Fisheries Science and Management of Pelagic and Demersal Resources deals with pelagic and demersal fish species, crustaceans, cephalopods, and bivalves.
+Laboratory of Fisheries Science deals with pelagic and demersal fish species, crustaceans, cephalopods, and bivalves.
 Majority of research is focused on commercially important species of the Adriatic Sea- sardine, anchovy, chub mackerel, mackerel, bonito, hake, common Pandora, St. Peter’s fish, monkfish, barbell, squid, musky octopus, shrimp, oyster, Mediterranean scallop, etc.

 Laboratory conducts permanent monitoring of: